hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_ai_work_tog_1e3d6a9d-2723-47a8-bb83-3d19ef02ef14-0_2.content.md

 # Welcome to the Future City

 Immerse yourself in a world where artificial intelligence and human innovation come together to create a sustainable future.
-Our cityscape is a testament to the power of collaboration between AInauts and AI, working in harmony to build massive structures and infrastructure that can withstand the test of time.
+Our cityscape is a testament to the power of collaboration between Ainautes and AI, working in harmony to build massive structures and infrastructure that can withstand the test of time.

 As you explore our futuristic metropolis, you'll witness towering skyscrapers and sprawling networks of transportation systems that seamlessly integrate with nature.
 From energy-efficient buildings to high-speed transit systems, every aspect of our city is designed to minimize environmental impact while maximizing efficiency.